 Why should you stake your assets?

-Staking generates predictable yields and is considered a safe way to build capital.
-It is the most natural yield feature in crypto as the value originates from the blockchain’s native currency inflation.
+Staking generates one of the safest and most predictable ways to get rewarded in the crypto space and is considered a safe way to build capital.
+It is the most natural feature in crypto as the value originates from the blockchain’s native currency inflation.
 You help secure the network and earn rewards by staking your SOL.

 Not staking holds back the network’s inflation.
 Your token share will be diluted among other people’s tokens that are being staked and accumulating new tokens into the network.

 If you do not stake, your assets will be eroded from protocol inflation.

 - Put your treasury to work